★ TU4, TU5, and Bonus Update Available Now for PS, XBOX, and Game Pass!

 Rampage Quests takes a long time but is generally not difficult because the Hunting Installations and Warriors of Kamura are there to help you!

 However, the HR points given by this quest falls off when in higher HR, especially if you are farming for that coveted HR100 Urgent Quest against Crimson Glow Valstrax.
-We don't discourage you from doing this quest but we highly suggest doing Apex Rampage quests instead!
+This quest is ideal if you also want to get a ton of melding materials from each hunt.
+But if you are looking to speed through the ranks, we highly suggest you farm the Apex Rampage quests!

 |Thunder Serpent Narwa||1000|